datanav/docs/terms.rst

 ------------

-This documents contains terms of service for Customers' access to and use of SESAM Software as a Service (“Services”) provided by SESAM.io AS, 922 409 676 (“SESAM”).
+This documents contains terms of service for Customers' access to and use of SESAM Software as a Service (“Services”) provided by SESAM.IO AS 922 409 676 (“SESAM”).
 The services consist of both free- and paid subscriptions and the term “Customer” is used regardless of whether a Subscription Fee applies to a particular Customer's account.
 Some